EGRESS, EMERGENCY, AND SURVIVAL

 In this other article, I define what could be the key to efficient safety management for front-line practitioners.

-Therefore, request high-quality training, briefings, and debriefings.
+Request high-quality training, briefings, and debriefings.
 Demand safety, demand top-notch emergency and survival equipment, and above all, watch over the one who watches over you.

 “Hope for the best, train for the worst.”